 Educational community and variety

 The development of educational organisations online presented many new challenges to the designer, and tacitly these were solved by encouraging online learning community to develop where peers expected to learn from each other as well as from content, experts or tutors.
 This thinking became clearer when contrasting the [C18] Ultraversity Project and the [C20] Inter-Disciplinary Inquiry-Based Learning (IDIBL) project.
 The first was considered highly successful and the second struggled to make headway.
-By apply the concept of 'variety' in the context of Cybernetics (Beer, xxxx, Ashby, xxxx) it was clear that this design benefitted from the absorption of variety in student states by inviting them to build relationships of mutual respect and support.
-This meant that the facilitation team, tasked with leading the community, were able to manage the variety that remained without being swamped with diverse questions and problems (Millwood & Powell, 2011).
+By applying the concept of 'variety' in the context of Cybernetics (Beer 1985; Ashby 1956), it was clear that the successful design benefitted from the absorption of variety in student states by inviting them to build relationships of mutual respect and support with each other.
+This meant that the facilitation team, tasked with leading the community, were able to manage the variety that remained without being swamped with diverse questions and problems (Millwood and Powell 2011).

 In my practice, applying the ideas of design to education was initially tacit in nature, but later influenced by the explicit principles developed by theorists such as Gagné (1985).
 These are based on an analysis of instructional events (and corresponding cognitive processes):

 - assessing performance (retrieval)